RHS Growing Guides

 If you have plenty of space, trailing types can be left to sprawl over the ground, but if you need to limit their spread, you can train the stems around in a large circle, inserting short canes to hold them in place.
 You can also simply cut off any stems that stray beyond their bounds.

-Trailing squashes can also be trained up supports, but make sure they are sturdy enough to support these vigorous plants and their crop of fruits.
-You may need to use netting to support individual heavy fruits.
+Trailing squashes can also be trained up supports – such as an arch, pergola, wigwam of hazel stakes or a strong trellis – but make sure they’re large and sturdy enough to carry these vigorous plants and their crop.
+You may need to use netting to support individual heavy fruits, so smaller-fruited varieties may be more suitable.

 8